 Bond.
 Family Bond.

-Easter Weekend was always full of Bible movies – “Jesus of Nazareth,” “King of Kings;” you know, movies about Jesus whose-resurrection-was-the-reason-for-Easter but not really compatible with Kentucky jelly beans – and over time we’d catch a scene or two.
-But viewing those movies was neither purposeful nor an event.
+Easter Weekend was full of Bible movies – “Jesus of Nazareth,” “King of Kings;” (featuring Jeffrey Hunter, the original Star Trek Captain Pike, in a grander life-saving role as the Messiah).
+The films are about Jesus whose-Resurrection-was-the-reason-for-Easter but not really compatible with Kentucky jelly beans.
+Viewing those movies was neither purposeful nor an event.
 They were just on.
+We may glimpse a scene or two.

 The life of “The Ten Commandments” was its action.
 Its significance was family bonding.